Ephraim-Kamau/resort/README.md

-My Island Resort
+Island Vibes Resort
-#### A brief description of the Island Resort, 8/2/2019
+#### A brief description of the Island Vibes Resort, 8/2/2019
 #### By **Ephraim Kamau**

 ## Description